- English language arts

 How to decode the Science of Reading

 You’ve probably heard the buzz around the Science of Reading (SOR).
 You may even be asking, “What does it mean?
 How does it differ from what we’re currently doing?”
 New research is emerging about children’s brain development and how educators’ pedagogy can best address learning goals.
-Growing research leads to debate about the methodologies and logic behind SOR.
+A growing body of research leads to debate about the methodologies and logic behind SOR.
 Even amid the disagreement, it’s good to reflect on your school’s approaches to literacy.
 It could spark a healthy conversation (but, hopefully, not a literacy war) among practitioners.

 What is the great debate around the Science of Reading?